Power and Grace of ISKCON London’s Ladies Sankirtan: Book Distribution and Community Impact

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is ISKCON London’s ladies Sankirtan outreach?
+What is the focus of ISKCON London’s ladies Sankirtan party?